Kadinvanvalin/markdown-resume/resume.md

 ---
 ###### [[linkedin.com](https://www.linkedin.com/in/kadin-van-valin/)] . [ kadin@kadin.codes] . [ 517 574 9283 ]

 ### Software engineer with 6+ years of experience delivering quality solutions at every layer of the technical stack.
-Skilled in full-stack web and mobile development, AWS, Agile methodology, and more.
+Skilled in full-stack web, AWS, Agile methodology, and more.
 Seeking a challenging role where I can continue to grow my skills and collaborate with other passionate developers.

 ## Skills